A dog personality test is a great way of knowing not only what your pooch is like now, but also what the future holds.

 Novelty-seeking and independence drop over time

-On the other hand, the “novelty seeking” trait does not change much during the early years, but decreases starting at about age three.
+On the other hand, “novelty seeking” does not change much during the early years, but decreases starting at about age three.

-This trait showed the strongest decrease as the dog moved from puppyhood to adolescence (1-2 years of age).
+This trait showed the strongest decrease as dogs moved from puppyhood to adolescence (1-2 years of age).

 Traits that tended to change very little over time included sociability-obedience and frustration tolerance.

-A lack of dog personality research
+A lack of research on dog personality change

-“Following up the same dogs across four years allowed us to address not only the question of personality stability,” she said, “but also if there are individual differences in personality development.
-That is, if dogs with certain personality profiles change more than others,”
+Following up the same dogs across four years allowed them to address the question of stability, but also whether dogs with certain personalities change more than others.

 Future directions: more breeds